aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/page-setup-features/setting-headers-and-footers/getting-headers-and-footers/_index.md

 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Gets-Header-Footer.cs" >}}

 ## **Parse Headers and Footers to Command List**
-The header text can contain special commands, for example a placeholder for the page number, current date or text formatting attributes.
+The header or footer text can contain special commands, for example a placeholder for the page number, current date or text formatting attributes.

 Special commands are represented by single letter with a leading ampersand ("&").